 Using traditional weights, load is applied unevenly throughout the motion.
 With the kBox, due to the smooth resistance applied throughout the entire movement of any exercises, users can achieve strengthening of the targeted muscle throughout the entire range of motion (ROM).
 Furthermore, ROM can be easily adjusted to account for any limitations your patients may have.
 Here is an illustration of this showing how the depth of a squat can be controlled (Watch video).

-Due to the structure of our harnesses, there’s no need to worry about the proficiency of your patients when it comes to lifting technique since it distributes pressure depending on a user’s position on each individual rep. An upright position will place pressure on the shoulders, otherwise, the lever of the force would be shortened reducing torque on the lower back.
-So even if the patient is totally new to the intended type of lift, you can already start doing squats and other functional lower limb exercises with them on their first day in the clinic.
+Due to the structure of our harnesses, there’s no need to worry about the proficiency of your patient’s lifting technique, it distributes pressure depending on a user’s position during each individual repetition.
+An upright position will distribute load across the shoulders, otherwise, the lever of the force will be shortened reducing torque on the lower back.
+So even if the patient is completely uninitiated to the intended type of lift, you can immediately start performing squats and other functional lower limb exercises with them on their first day in the clinic.